mattwilliamson13/isdrfall2023/content/content/14-content.markdown

 -   <i class="fas fa-external-link-square-alt"></i> [Point process models for presence-only analysis](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.12352) by (Renner et al. 2015) provides a comprehensive overview and comparision of methods for analyzing presence-background datasets.

+-   <i class="fas fa-external-link-square-alt"></i> [Estimating site occupancy rates when detection probabilities are less than one](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/0012-9658%282002%29083%5B2248%3AESORWD%5D2.0.CO%3B2) by (MacKenzie et al. 2002) is one of the foundational papers describing the use of occupancy modelling to account for situations where absences are ambiguous.

 -   <i class="fas fa-external-link-square-alt"></i> [Is my species distribution model fit for purpose?
 Matching data and models to applications](https://onlinelibrary.wiley.com/doi/full/10.1111/geb.12268) by (Guillera-Arroita et al. 2015) is an excellent, concise description of the relations between data collection, statistical models, and inference.

 -   <i class="fas fa-external-link-square-alt"></i> [Predicting species distributions for conservation decisions](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12189) by (Guisan et al. 2013) is a foundational paper describing some of the challenges with making conservation decisions based on the outcomes of species distribution models.